Constraints and Consistency of Rotating Regular Black Hole Thermodynamics

 where $M$ is the ADM mass in asymptotically flat spacetime.
-For $\mathcal{L}=0$ and $\mathcal{L}=\mathcal{F}$, we obtain $m(r)=$const and $m(r)=M-Q_m^2/(2r)$, corresponding to the metric functions of the Schwarzschild black hole and the Reissner-Nordstr\"{o}m black hole, respectively.
+For $\mathcal{L}=0$ and $\mathcal{L}=\mathcal{F}$, one obtains $m(r)=$const and $m(r)=M-Q_m^2/(2r)$, corresponding to the metric functions of the Schwarzschild black hole and the Reissner-Nordstr\"{o}m black hole, respectively.

 The expression for the Lagrangian density of a class of regular black holes is \cite{Fan:2016hvf}